 6.5 One of the Independent and Non-Executive Directors must be a member of the Malaysian Institute of Accountants, while the other Directors must possess a balance mixture of knowledge and expertise to contribute to the effectiveness of the Board.

 6.6 There should be a division in the roles between the Chairman and the Chief Executive Officer to ensure separation of responsibilities and a balance of control.
 Due to the small Board size, currently the Chief Executive Officer also assumes the role of the Chairman.

-f) Facilitating the effective contributions of all Directors
+f) Facilitating the effective contributions of all Directors; and

-7.2 The Chairman, in consultation with the Company Secretary and Executive Directors, is responsible for:-
+7.2 The Chairman, in consultation with the Company Secretaries and Executive

 a) Overseeing the efficient organisation and conduct of the Board’s functions and meetings;

 b) Briefing of all Directors in relation to issues arising at meetings;